Grammatical number: Constructed languages

 Auxiliary languages often have fairly simple systems of grammatical number.
 In one of the most common schemes (found, for example, in Interlingua and Ido), nouns and pronouns distinguish between singular and plural, but not other numbers, and adjectives and verbs do not display any number agreement.
 In Esperanto, however, adjectives must agree in both number and case with the nouns that they qualify.

-Láadan uses a singular-paucal-superplural breakdown, with paucal indicating between two and five items inclusive.
+Láadan uses a singular–paucal–superplural breakdown, with paucal indicating between two and five items inclusive.

 Formal expression

 Synthetic languages typically distinguish grammatical number by inflection.
 (Analytic languages, such as Chinese, often do not mark grammatical number.)

-Some languages have no marker for the plural in certain cases, e.g. Swedish hus – "house, houses" (but huset – "the house", husen – "the houses").
+Some languages have no marker for the plural in certain instances, e.g. Swedish hus – "house, houses" (but huset – "the house", husen – "the houses").

 In most languages, the singular is formally unmarked, whereas the plural is marked in some way.
 Other languages, most notably the Bantu languages, mark both the singular and the plural, for instance Swahili (see example below).
-The third logical possibility, found in only a few languages such as Welsh and Sinhala, is an unmarked plural contrasting with marked singular.
+The third logical possibility, found in only a few languages, such as Welsh and Sinhala, is an unmarked plural contrasting with marked singular.
 Below are some examples of number affixes for nouns (where the inflecting morphemes are underlined):